Vonage/vivid-3/libs/components/src/lib/action-group/README.md

 # Action Group

-The Action Group component should be used when you have a set of related actions or options that need to be grouped together within a limited space.
+The action group component should be used when you have a set of related actions or options that need to be grouped together within a limited space.

 ```js